rmurcioUCL/objRDF/README.md

    + Dicctionaries!!!
    + Order or the triplets
    + Review fields
    + verbose address .
-Are we doing them for London?
+Are we doing it for London?
    + BNode ()  -  think if is the correct way to do it
    + We need a way to figure out the init format of the file